-If MORALE value is '+1' for Poles it means that all Polish units and their allies gain +1 combat modifier during their combats.
+If MORALE value is +1 for Poles it means that all Polish units and their allies gain +1 combat modifier during their combats.

 - 6.1.3 MORALE counter start position is marked on MORALE track.
 It is usually '0' at the beginning of the battle.
-Some scenarios may have different starting MORALE value. - 6.1.4 Enemy unit elimination moves MORALE counter by 1 field in benefit of eliminating player. - 6.1.5 Fall of a banner (even if not captured by enemy) moves MORALE counter by 3 fields in benefit of opposing Player.
-Recapture of a banner reverse the effect counter is moved 3 fields in benefit of recapturing Player. - 6.1.6 Leader death moves MORALE counter by 8 fields in benefit of killing player. - 6.1.7 Grand leader death moves MORALE counter by 12 fields in benefit of killing player. - 6.1.8 Units with '+2' MORALE factor must pursuit (obligatory pursuit see 5.5.4) unless on hex with a leader.
+Some scenarios may have different starting MORALE value. - 6.1.4 Enemy unit elimination moves MORALE counter by 1 box to the benefit of eliminating player. - 6.1.5 Fall of a banner (even if not captured by enemy) moves MORALE counter by 3 boxes to the benefit of opposing Player.
+Recapture of a banner reverse the effect counter is moved 3 boxes to the benefit of recapturing Player. - 6.1.6 Leader death moves MORALE counter by 8 boxes to the benefit of killing player. - 6.1.7 Grand leader death moves MORALE counter by 12 boxes to the benefit of killing Player. - 6.1.8 Units with '+2' MORALE subtract 3 from dice roll when testing for obligatory or voluntary pursuit (see 5.5.2).